spex-xray/spex-help/source/threads/pionena/pionena.rst

     SPEX> com rel 4 6,7,8,9,10,11,12,1,2
     SPEX> com rel 5 1,2

-Step 4g: Set the component relation for the PION components.
-Assuming that the
-    obscuring wind and warm absorber components closer to the central engine are defined first (with a smaller component index), photons transmitted from the inner PION components (with a nonzero ``omeg`` value) are screened by all the outer PION components at the redshift of the target, as well as the galactic absorption before reaching the detector.
+**(F)** Set the component relation for the PION components.
+Assuming that the obscuring wind and warm absorber components closer to the central engine are defined first (with a smaller component index), photons transmitted from the inner PION components (with a nonzero ``omeg`` value) are screened by all the outer PION components at the redshift of the target, as well as the galactic absorption before reaching the detector.

 ::